mrcelo/jusbrasil-desafio/README.md

 ### Note
 * Best viewed in recent versions of Google Chrome.
-* If you are running the server locally, you may need to disable Chrome Web Security on your instance so the localhost elasticsearch client (through ajax) can talk to the elastic API.
+* If you are running the server locally, you may need to disable Chrome Web Security on your instance so the local elasticsearch client can talk to the elastic API on the dedicated server.
 [Click for more information.](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) Naturally the live demo does not present this issue.

 ## API
 ###Endpoints